Fauji (TV series)

 Fauji (translation: "Soldier") is an Indian Hindi-language television series following the training of an Indian Army commando regiment; It was Shah Rukh Khan's debut in television.
 It aired on DD National in 1989, produced by New Film Addicts.
 It was directed by Raj Kumar Kapoor.

 The story follows a new set of recruits as they begin their training to become commandos in the Indian Army.
-If you see the Maroon Beret and parachute insignia on their Training commander Major K.G.
-Naraynan the best guess is it's about the Indian Army Para SF training.
+It is about the Indian Army Para SF training.
 The series shows the daily struggles of the recruits including physical training, the pranks they play on each other, and the punishments they receive from their officers.